raul23/interactive-organizer/README.rst

 folder can be for instance the folder containing uncertain ebooks as renamed by the script `organize_ebooks <https://github.com/raul23/organize-ebooks>`_.

-These ebooks and their associated metadata files can be checked to validate their renaming.
+These ebooks and their associated metadata files can be checked to validate their filenames.
 In the main menu, for a given ebook file analyzed you will see the old name colored as such:

 - red for those words missing in the new filename